golemfactory/golem-architecture/arch-snapshot/arch.md

 discovery can be slow, as no single Node has a complete view of the network, requiring multiple hops to find new Nodes.
 Relay server can also facilitate P2P communication between Nodes when direct connections are not possible.

+Although HybridNet remains centralized for node discovery and relaying communication between Nodes behind NATs, broadcasting has already been designed in a decentralized manner as a step toward full network decentralization.

 ##### Nodes identification

 A Golem Node is identified by its NodeId, which is derived from its public key.
 This NodeId allows the Node to be